-Adult: If you get all questions right in the test, I will buy you your favourite toy.
+Adult: If you get all questions right in the test, I will buy you the most jazzy bicycle.

 Situation: Celebration

 Adult: Hey!
 Your test is over, and you put in a lot of effort!
 It's a weekend!
 Let's go on a picnic!
 Where would you like to go?